chazworks/waggypuppy/src/wp-content/themes/twentythirteen/readme.txt

 Tags: blog, one-column, two-columns, right-sidebar, custom-header, custom-menu, editor-style, featured-images, footer-widgets, microformats, post-formats, rtl-language-support, sticky-post, translation-ready, accessibility-ready, block-patterns

 == Description ==
-The 2013 theme for WordPress takes us back to the blog, featuring a full range of post formats, each displayed beautifully in their own unique way.
+The 2013 theme for WP takes us back to the blog, featuring a full range of post formats, each displayed beautifully in their own unique way.
 Design details abound, starting with a vibrant color scheme and matching header images, beautiful typography and icons, and a flexible layout that looks great on any device, big or small.

 For more information about Twenty Thirteen please go to https://codex.wp.org/Twenty_Thirteen.